 What is the difference between Impressions and Reach?

 Reach, as a metric, represents the total number of people who see your content or your ad.
-While Impressions are the number of times the content is displayed, no matter if it was shown to the same person multiple times or if it is clicked or not.
+While Impressions are the number of times the content is displayed, no matter if it was shown to the same person multiple times or if it was clicked or not.